cyber-security-group39/cyber-security-group39/README.md

 ## 🏗️ Installation & Usage

 1. Navigate to the `deepsweep new` folder.
+2. pip install -r requirements.txt.
-2. Run the scanner script with Python:
+3. Run the scanner script with Python:

 ```bash
 python deepsweep.py